-Solar thermal collectors are used to collect heat by absorbing sunlight.
-The device is also used for capturing solar radiation, which is energy in the form of electromagnetic radiation consisting of both infrared and ultraviolet waves.
+Although solar panels in the UK are the most known device when it comes to solar energy, solar thermal collectors are also very efficient and are used to collect heat by absorbing sunlight.
+Solar thermal is also used for capturing solar radiation, which is energy in the form of electromagnetic radiation consisting of both infrared and ultraviolet waves.
 This can occur due to the huge quantity of sunlight that hits Earth’s surface on a daily basis.

 Flat-plate solar collectors are the most common ones.
 They consist of an absorber, a transparent cover and insulation.The main use of the technology is usually in residential buildings where the demand for hot water is big and affects bills.
 Commercial application of flat-plate collectors is usually seen in car washes, laundromats, military laundry facilities or restaurants.